meistro57/Hemi-Lab_Ultra/README.md

+--This is a personal project of mine.
+It may or may not work.
+It may or may not cause you harm.
+It may or may not induce anything.
+Use at your own risk as I will not be responsible for whatever happens.

 # Hemi-Lab Ultra

 Hemi-Lab Ultra is a lightweight browser application for exploring altered states of consciousness.
 The project contains a single HTML file with an audio engine and optional static server.